DavidLucha/StimControl/README.md

 ### StimControl GUI
 - [ ] add a pause button (lock off unless in inter-trial interval)
 - [ ] move single stim button down next to trial button
-- [ ] turn the session setup and dev1 thing into one tab, experiment control into a separate tab
+- [x] turn the session setup and dev1 thing into one tab, experiment control into a separate tab
 - [ ] put a confirm button in the setup tab, don't just save everything if you switch tabs.
 Or maybe a "save?" popup?
+- [ ] add ability to repeat arbitrary stims - maybe within the .astim?

 ### Widefield GUI
 - [x] jank when changing bin size / folders / etc.